When researching your next new or used vehicle, it’s a good idea to consider which ones have the best car warranty.

 - Extended coverage from the manufacturer, most likely in a “service contract”

-What is often misunderstood at this point is that the automotive dealer is selling a policy or contract for which they have no overview or administrative role in the event of a claim.
+The dealership is selling a policy or contract for which they have no overview or administrative role in the event of a claim.
 The sales agent has a laundry list of tactics and years of sales training to earn a commission.
 Car buyers should look online for alternatives and ask a lot of questions.
-Don’t feel pressured to immediately buy the extended warranty at the time your purchasing your new vehicle, as you usually have 30 days or more to make a decision.
+Don’t feel pressured to buy the extended warranty at the time you’re buying your new vehicle.
+You usually have 30 days or more to make a decision.

-- Offer of a “no claim credit”— If it sounds too good to be true, it usually is.
-Typically, you pay a premium for this, and getting the money back is rarely a straightforward process and might require the purchase of a new vehicle from the same dealer.
+- Offer of a “no claim credit”— You pay a premium for this and getting the money back is rarely straightforward.
+It might require the purchase of or credit towards a new vehicle from the same dealer.
+Will you hold off making a $550 claim hoping to get $2000 back?
+What if you have another claim later?

-- Fine print — You mostly need to be concerned about what isn’t covered.
-Fancy brochures won’t be brought out when a claim happens.
+- Fine print — You need to be concerned about what isn’t covered.
+Fancy brochures won’t be referenced at claim time.
+Get a copy of the policy and check it over.

 - Price — Shop around.
 Rarely do you get a reasonable price for extending a warranty at a dealership.